 First off remember to distribute your weight evenly between your entire group because there are some items that won’t need to be carried by each member, such as tents and cookware.

 How to Pack the Bottom of Your Backpack

 When it comes to packing your backpack, the bottom of your pack is generally where your sleeping bag goes along with anything else you can fit preferably things that you won’t need until you’re setting up camp.

 How to Pack the Center of Your Backpack

 The center of your pack obviously holds most of the gear.
 When loading the center of your pack you want to place the heaviest gear like food, water, and cookware, as low and as close to your back as possible.

 Lighter gear like clothes can then get packed higher, and around the heavy gear, to hold it in place.
 The goal is to create a center of gravity as close to your spine as possible and to minimize the amount that your gear can shift inside your pack.
 These two things will make hiking with the pack a lot easier.

 How to Pack the Top of Your Pack

 The top of your pack, which is often called the brain or lid, is for things that you want quick access to throughout the day.
-This is a great place for navigation items like your map and compass and GPS, as well as other items like snacks, sunscreen, and pocket knife, but be careful not to over pack it.
+This is a great place for navigation items like your map and compass, GPS, snacks, sunscreen and pocket knife, but be careful not to over pack it.
 People often make the mistake of over packing the lid which then makes the pack top-heavy.